arygupta04/visioneerium/README.md

 **Purpose:** It was selected for its effectiveness in handling small datasets while maintaining high spatial accuracy, particularly useful for segmenting detailed anatomical features like the flippers and carapace.

-**2. Mask R-CNN**
+**2. DeepLabv3+**

-**Description:** Mask R-CNN extends Faster R-CNN by adding a branch for predicting segmentation masks of each Region of Interest (RoI).
+**Description:** DeepLabv3+ is an encoder-decoder model that uses Atrous Spatial Pyramid Pooling (ASPP) to extract multi-scale context and refine segmentation maps for sharp boundaries.

-**Purpose:** It was chosen for its instance-level segmentation capabilities, which are highly effective in distinguishing overlapping sea turtles, even in cluttered environments.
+**Purpose:** It was chosen for its ability to handle complex and cluttered environments with high accuracy, making it ideal for segmenting multiple overlapping turtles.

 # Installation